Aaniranjan-Saraf/StoreSafe/README.md

     ssh -R <subdomain>:80:localhost:8080 serveo.net
 ```

-***Note:*** *Replace'<subdomain>' with your desired subdomain or leave it empty for a random subdomain.
+***Note:*** *Replace "<subdomain>" with your desired subdomain or leave it empty for a random subdomain.
 Incoming requests are sent to Serveo, which routes them to your local server.*
 - Expose the web app running on port 3000 using ngrok:
   1. install [ngrok](https://ngrok.com/).
   2. Type in your terminal: